What Is a VPN Kill Switch? (And Do You Need It?)

 Should I turn on the VPN kill switch?

 Yes, you should turn on the VPN kill switch if it’s an option in your VPN software and you’d like a more secure internet connection.
 A kill switch helps keep your online activity hidden by automatically disconnecting your internet connection if your secure VPN connection isn’t active.
+Keep in mind that activating the VPN kill switch will prevent you from connecting to the internet without a secure connection.

 Does a VPN kill switch interrupt internet connection?

-A VPN kill switch interrupts your internet connection if it detects your VPN connection is no longer active.
+A VPN kill switch interrupts your internet connection if it detects that your VPN connection is no longer active.
 This is a built-in feature with many VPNs because it helps ensure your internet activity is kept private and secure even if your VPN connection fails.
 That’s why you may experience internet interruptions due to VPN disconnections.

 How can I disable a VPN kill switch?